fly6022/fly6022/README.md

 ### Hi there 👋

 Welcome!
 I am a middle school student in China.
 This is my official Github channel, I will share my code to yours in here.
+If you like this channel, please follow this channel.

 <!--
 **fly6022/fly6022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.